John Ripley (USMC): Marine career

-In October 1966, Ripley joined 3rd Battalion, 3rd Marines in South Vietnam.
+In October 1966, Ripley joined 3rd Battalion 3rd Marines in South Vietnam.
 He served as company commander of Lima Company, known as Ripley's Raiders, was wounded in action, then returned to active duty and completed his combat tour.

-In October 1969, Capt Ripley was selected to serve as exchange officer with the British Royal Marines and Special Boat Service.
+In October 1969, he was selected to serve as exchange officer with the British Royal Marines and Special Boat Service.

 During his two years of Vietnam service, he participated in 26 major operations.
-In addition to numerous decorations for extensive combat experience at the rifle company and battalion levels, Ripley was awarded the Navy Cross for extraordinary heroism in destroying the Dong Ha bridge during the April 1972 North Vietnamese Easter Offensive (also known as the Nguyen Hue Offensive).
-That action is memorialized at the Naval Academy with a large diorama titled "Ripley at the Bridge."
+In addition to numerous decorations for extensive combat experience at the rifle company and battalion levels, Ripley was awarded the Navy Cross for extraordinary heroism in destroying the Đông Hà bridge during the April 1972 North Vietnamese Easter Offensive (also known as the Nguyen Hue Offensive).
+It was later upgraded to the Medal of Honor.
+His destruction of the Dong Ha bridge is memorialized at the U.S. Naval Academy with a large diorama titled "Ripley at the Bridge."